08Aristodemus24/breast-cancer-classifier/readme.md

 - <u> build baseline model </u>
 - build better tuned model
 - explore data and see graphs
-- extract the cost of the training of a model at the last epoch because by then weights are optimized
+- extract the cost of the training of a model at the last epoch because by then weights are optimized.
+Do this in classifier-script.py
-- extract cross validation cost using model at last epoch as well since by then weights are optimized
+- extract cross validation cost using model at last epoch as well since by then weights are optimized.
+Do this in classifier-script.py